The top tourist attractions and places to visit in Marrakech – a travel guide to Morocco’s most beautiful imperial city.

 2. Majorelle Garden

 Do you like gardens?
 Well, then you absolutely have to put the Jardin Majorelle on your list of things to do in Marrakesh.
-The small landscape garden was conceived by the French Orientalist artist Jacques Majorelle starting from 1923.
+The small landscape garden was conceived by the orientalist and french painter Jacques Majorelle starting from 1923.

 Later, in 1980, renowned French fashion designer Yves Saint-Laurent (and his partner Pierre Bergé) bought the villa and restored it to its former glory.
 The garden is not very large, only two and a half acre, but extremely beautiful.
 The extensive use of blue makes it appear almost surreal.
 Here is the official website for further information.